M-Madie/classification_titanic/README.md

-# Classification - Titanic Project
+# Logestic Regression Classification - Titanic Project

 This repository contains one of my first projects as a data science student taken from my student repo (copy of finalized files) - an exploration of the well known titanic data set (https://www.kaggle.com/c/titanic) and the development of a predictive model.